Skip to content

 Exploitation Plan

-- Mount Proc: Create a new directory
+1. Mount Proc: Create a new directory /p and mount the proc filesystem to it.

-/p/1/root/. - Read Flag: Read the real flag located at
+3. Read Flag: Read the real flag located at /p/1/root/flag.

 Exploit Script